papamarkou/GeometricMCMC.jl/README.md

 can be passed as the third argument to the constructor of `MhOpts`:

     mhOpts = MhOpts(55000, 5000, 200, 0.1);

+In a similar way, the type `MalaOpts` holds the options of the MALA algorithm, which include `McmcOpts` and the `driftStep`.
+MALA's driftStep can be either a constant real number or a function with signature

+    myDriftStep((currentIter::Int, acceptanceRatio::Float64, nMcmc::Int, nBurnin::Int, currentStep::Float64)

+which adjusts and returns the driftStep during burnin on the basis of the current value of the acceptance ratio. `srt/setStep.jl` contains auxiliary functions to assist the user setting up a function for adjusting the drift step during burnin.
+Without elaborating in full detail, if the user wants to user the available auxiliary `setMalaDriftStep` function, he needs only to define a vector of 10 drift steps.
+The first value of the vector is the one empirically considered to be reasonable.
+If the resulting acceptance ratio is too low or to high for MALA, then the second drift step of the vector is used, which is expected to be rather small.
+The successive steps of the vector should be increasing at a pace that brings the acceptance ratio to the desired levels.
+Apparently, defining appropriate numerical values for the 10 drift steps of the vector is a trial-and-error process. `test/logitNormalPriorSwissMh.jl` gives an example of how to define the drift steps and subsequently how to invoke the `setMalaDriftStep` function:

+    driftSteps = [1, 1e-8, 1e-7, 1e-6, 1e-5, 1e-4, 1e-3, 1e-2, 1e-1, 0.25]

+    setDriftStep(i::Int, acceptanceRatio::Float64, nMcmc::Int,
+      nBurnin::Int, currentStep::Float64) =
+      setMalaDriftStep(i, acceptanceRatio, nMcmc, nBurnin, currentStep, driftSteps)

 ## Future features